Microcyclospora J. Frank, Schroers & Crous, in Frank et al., Persoonia 24: 99 (2010).

 Saprobic on substrate.
 Sexual morph: Unknown.
 Asexual morph: Hyphomycetous.
 Mycelium consisting of branched, septate, pale brown, smooth, 2–3 µm wide hyphae.
 Conidiophores reduced to conidiogenous cells, integrated, mono- to polyblastic, lateral on hyphae, sub denticulate, pale brown, smooth.
-Conidia scolecosporous, cylindrical, straight to variously curved, flexuous, apex obtuse, base truncate, 1–multiseptate, somewhat constricted at septa, smooth, pale brown, guttulate, aggregated in mucoid masses; hila not thickened or darkened; microcyclic conidiation reported in culture (Adapted from Frank et al. 2010).
+Conidia scolecosporous, cylindrical, straight to variously curved, flexuous, obtuse at apex, truncate at base, 1–multiseptate, somewhat constricted at septa, smooth, pale brown, guttulate, aggregated in mucoid masses; hila not thickened or darkened; microcyclic conidiation reported in culture (adapted from Frank et al. 2010).

 Type species: Microcyclospora pomicola J. Frank, B. Oertel, Schroers & Crous

-Notes: Microcyclospora was introduced by Frank et al. (2010) with M. pomicola as type species.
-Microcyclospora accommodates species that were previously placed in Pseudocercospora based on their pigmented conidiophores and pigmented, scolecosporous, transversely septate conidia (Batzer et al. 2005).
-Microcyclospora can be differentiated from Pseudocercospora in having conidiophores that are reduced to solitary conidiogenous cells on hyphae which shows as mono- to polyblastic (non fasciculate), conidia that form in mucoid masses, and generally go through microcyclic conidiation.
+Notes: Microcyclospora accommodates species that were previously placed in Pseudocercospora based on their pigmented conidiophores and pigmented, scolecosporous, transversely septate conidia (Batzer et al. 2005).
+Microcyclospora can be differentiated from Pseudocercospora in having conidiophores that are reduced to solitary conidiogenous cells on hyphae which shows as mono- to polyblastic (non fasciculate), and conidia that form in mucoid masses, and generally go through microcyclic conidiation.
 Microcyclospora is a distinct genus in Teratosphaeriaceae based on sequence data.
+Molecular markers available for Microcyclospora are ITS, LSU, SSU, Actin, RPB2 and TEF-1.